dabapps/django-readers/docs/tutorial.md

     return years_since_publication > 5
 ```

 Now, in order to make our database query efficient, we need to identify the _data dependencies_ of this producer function.
 Which fields from the model does it need to do its work?
-We can see that it uses one field from the model: the `publication_date`.
-So, we need to create a _queryset function_ that includes this field in the query. `django-readers` comes with a library of functions under `django_readers.qs` that help with creating queryset functions.
+We can see that it uses just one field from the model: the `publication_date`.
+So, we need to create a _queryset function_ that prepares the queryset by including this `publication_date` field in the query. `django-readers` comes with a library of functions under `django_readers.qs` that help with creating queryset functions.
 In this case, we need the `include_fields` function:

 ```python hl_lines="2 5"
 from datetime import date